charlesxu90/phbuilder/README.md

 will position restrain only atom 19.
 Position restraining during the parameterization is required to avoid (strong) interactions between the titratable atoms and the neutralizing buffer particle (by preventing them from moving too close together in the simulation box).
 If the ligand and buffer particle accidentally get close to each other in some of the parameterization runs, the resulting **dVdl** coefficients will be significantly affected.
 It is also important to remember while selecting atoms for which positions are restrained, that we want to keep the distance between the titratable group and the buffer particle large, but at the same time we want to sample as much orientational configurations as possible.
 Thus, in the case of ARGT we only fix the $\text{C}_\alpha$ atom of arginine.
 The suitable selection of atoms to restrain is system-dependent and therefore the responsibility of the user.

-### 5. Perform basic workflow steps 4 to 6 to obtain a solvate structure.
+### 5. Perform solvation and neutralization to obtain a net-neutral simulation system.

-When performing the neutralization step, we want to add only one buffer particle, and we want the buffer to be at least 2 nm away from the tripeptide.
-We therefore set the `-nbufs 1` and `-rmin 2.0` flags.
-Essentially:
+* To prevent finite-size effects for small simulation boxes, we recommend using a simulation box of 5 nm cubed for the paramterization and replica simulations.
+* The effects of ionic strength on the parameterization should be limited, but we nonetheless recommend adding at least a few ions to the parameterization system and replicates, e.g. by setting `-conc 0.15` (physiological NaCl concentration).
+* For more information on the effects of box size and ionic strength on the parameterization, please refer to the [best practices paper](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c00517).

 ```
-gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5
+gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.8
 gmx solvate -cp box.pdb -p topol.top -o solvated.pdb
-phbuilder neutralize -f solvated.pdb -nbufs 1 -rmin 2.0
+phbuilder neutralize -f solvated.pdb -nbufs 1 -rmin 2.0 -conc 0.15
 ```

 ### 6. Use `genparams` to generate the `.mdp` files in calibration mode.